MatteoScianna/Xylella-Diffusion/README.md

 ![alt text](https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/degree.png)

+Note how the degree of the groves in the area of Gallipoli (first initial outbreak of the epidemic) is generally quite high.
+This is another sympthom on why the epidemic was so fast to spread starting from a position with lots of possible susceptible trees to infect.

-The degree of a node could be a useful quantity do determine bunches to vaccinate at priori in order to avoid a massive spread of a disease.
+The degree of a node could be a useful quantity do determine groves to eradicate at priori in order to avoid a massive spread of a disease.
 There are of course other important quantities, the other one on which we'll focus here is the betweeness centrality of nodes.

 ### Betweeness centrality